The Best Robot Vacuum For Hardwood Floors & Carpets: Neato D7 Connected vs Roomba 960 Comparison

 - Those who have asthma or some kind of allergy.

 - Households with mostly carpeting surface.
-Thanks to its strong suction power, Neato D7 Connected catches a lot of dust from carpets.
-Even though it has one of the largest dustbin on the market, it will be full after every cleaning session.
+Thanks to its strong suction power, the Neato D7 Connected catches a lot of dust from carpets.
+Even though it has one of the largest dustbins on the market, it will be full after every cleaning session.

-- Geeks and people who loves new technology.
-It's kind of fun to see how this thing work from your smartphone.
+- Geeks and those who love new technology.
+It's kind of fun to see how this thing works from your smartphone.
 You can manage it even not being at home.

 - Parents.
-Because what could be better than spending time with your child while the floors getting cleaned.
+Because what could be better than spending time with your child while the floors get cleaned.

 Mostly the consumers are happy with the purchase.
 It is almost perfect at the things it should do.
 The robot performs very well catching a lot of dust on its dustbin.